Gipuzikawa/2048-Web-Game/README.md

 Yeah you can fork this as lon as you credit the tutorial.

-# You can help
+# Points For improvement

-I am only just starting out on my dev journey and i hope to expand this so i have a few questions.
+I am only just starting out on my dev journey and i hope to expand this.

+1. I wnat to create sliding animations for the tiles.

+2. Make it mobile compatible

+3. Add leaderboard

+4. Create a website as library for my future projects

-1. How do I create sliding animations for the tiles because currently i dont have a clue.
-Please reach out to me through Discord or by forking this rep
+Please reach out to me through Discord if you can help.

 My Discord is Gipuzikawa#8452 (dont ask abt the name xd)